material-motion/trapeze/README.md

 **This is not an officially supported Google product.**  While we do use it internally, open-source support is provided on a best-effort basis.

-Thank you to [Robert Penner](https://github.com/robertpenner) for allowing use to publish the under the name `trapeze`.
+Thank you to [Robert Penner](https://github.com/robertpenner) for allowing us to publish the under the name `trapeze`.

 ## License ##